 If you need to send photos from your phone, please use an app called Telegram.
 This is similar to WhatsApp, but doesn’t compromise photo quality as you send them.

-Any other questions, please ask.
+Any other questions, please contact us here.

 How long will it take to build my site?